Yusof Haslam

-Md.
+Yang Berbahagia Datuk Md.
 Yusof bin Md.
-Haslam (born 24 April 1954) is a Malaysian actor, film director and producer.
-He is best known for his longest-running police procedural drama series Gerak Khas, a TV series that he created, directed and produced.
-The latter spurring three feature films.
+Haslam Khan (born 24 April 1954) is a Malaysian actor, film director and producer.
+He is best known for his longest-running police procedural drama series Gerak Khas, a TV series that he created, directed and produced, that then led to the production of three feature films.
 The immense popularity of his films had led him to be nicknamed the "Six Million Dollar Man".

 His legacy in entertainment showbiz is now carried by his two sons, Syamsul and Syafiq.
 Yusof also has his own television and film production company, Skop Productions, where he served as the managing director.

 Early life and film career

 Yusof was born on 24 April 1954 in Jalan Pahang, Kuala Lumpur to housewife Bahyah Talib and lorry driver Md.
 Haslam Khan.
 He is a fourth child from among seven siblings who together lived in a house in the squatter settlement.
 He received his education at the SMK Aminuddin Baki in Kuala Lumpur.

 He became enamoured with movies through his experiences seeing Hollywood westerns and Bollywood films—with the latter, he considered one of the stars Shashi Kapoor as his acting idol.
 Yusof thus decided that he would become an actor, much to objections by his father who believed that the entertainment scene held no future prospects.